-Now that you have everything you need to know to make Pepp the Christmas Reindeer you can click the link below to purchase the pattern so you can make your very own!
+Now that you have everything you need to know to make Pepp the Christmas Reindeer you can click one of the links below to purchase the pattern so you can make your very own!

 Patterns found on this site are intended for personal use only.
 Reproduction in any manner, including electronic reproduction, printing multiple copies and sharing them, scanning, posting to the internet, selling, or distributing in any other way is prohibited.
 If you really like this pattern please refer your friends to my website, www.belacrochets.com